matm/jQuery-File-Upload-Wiki/Options.md

 ### onProgress
 A callback function that is called on upload progress.
 **Note:** This is only called for browsers which support the [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) object.
 Also, the browser must support either the [FormData](https://developer.mozilla.org/en/XMLHttpRequest/FormData) or [FileReader](https://developer.mozilla.org/en/DOM/FileReader) interfaces or the multipart option has to be set to *false*.
 The jQuery File Upload UI Plugin makes use of this callback to update the progress bar.
+If you override this setting, you need to update the progress bar yourself.

 * Type: *function*
 * Arguments: